 This card may or may not be valid as an ID depending on the purpose.
 By law, organizations cannot collect health information on individuals unless they are linked to provincially funded health care.
 Your health card may be valid for identification purposes, but your health card number cannot be recorded.
 Learn more about how to apply for a health card here.

-Passports can be used for identification, but it’s risky to carry it around everywhere.
+Passports can be used for identification, but it’s risky and inconvenient to carry it around everywhere.
 The cost of replacing a lost passport is time consuming and expensive, so we recommend only using passports for travel.
 Passports are widely considered a trustworthy source of identification.
 You can apply for a Canadian passport here.